jackyoh/ohara-docs/content/en/docs/master/manager_dev_guide.md

 `ohara-manager/client/coverage/ut/`

 {{% alert note %}}
-We will automate check the threshold of code coverage by **Statements > 40%** if you issued the `test:unit:ci` command.
+We will automatically check the code coverage threshold by **Statements > 40%** if you issue the `test:unit:ci` command.
 {{% /alert %}}

 #### API test